 This grant is awarded to members of the Illinois National Guard or the Illinois Naval Militia who have served at least one year and are currently in the guard or militia.
 The grant will pay tuition and certain fees for 120 credit hours of enrollment at any state supported institution.

 The Department of Veterans Affairs provides educational benefits under the Montgomery G.I.
 Bill-Active Duty Educational Assistance Program.
 The Department of Veterans Affairs determines eligibility requirements for Chapter 30 - Montgomery G.I.
-Bill for Active Duty, Chapter 33 - Post-9/11 GI Bill, Chapter 1606 - Montgomery G.I.
-Bill (Selected Reserve), and Chapter 1607 - Reserve Educational Assistance Program (REAP).
+Bill for Active Duty, Chapter 33 - Post-9/11 GI Bill, and Chapter 1606 - Montgomery G.I.
+Bill (Selected Reserve).

-This program provides vocational rehabilitation services for veterans who have a service connected disability.
+This program, Veterans Readiness & Employment (VR&E), provides vocational rehabilitation services for veterans who have a service connected disability.
 To receive services, a veteran must be found both eligible and entitled.
 The outcome of these services lead to suitable employment that is consistent with their aptitudes and interests or achieving independence in their daily living.